shiguelita/-folio/_posts/2019-01-15-cheat_sheet_machine_learning_models.markdown

 **Latent variables**: we can not measure directly, but it is represented by other indicators (the measurable ones), generating a theoretical sense.
 Ex: size is the latent variable and its measurable variables are m² and number of rooms.

 * **When to use?**
 	* When we want to see whether latent variables that can be shown in the data patterns
 	* Decrease dimensionality to:
 		* View when we have large dimensionaldiades
 		* Decrease noise
 		* Pre-processing the data

 * **Where can it be used?**
 	* Facial recognition along with SVM

 ### **Random Projection** {#random-projection}
 <br/>

 * **What is it?**

-A dimensionality reduction method, mathematically more efficient and perfomatic than PCA for working with a large dimensional data set
+A dimensionality reduction method, mathematically more efficient and perfomatic than PCA for working with a large dimensional data set.
 Based on the Johnson-Linderstrauss Lemma, the algorithm multiplies the data set by a random matrix, preserving the distances between the points to a large degree, causing the number of dimensions to decrease

 ### **Independent Component Analysis** {#ica}
 <br/>

 * **What is it?**

 ICA assumes that features are mixtures of independent sources, and the algorithm tries to isolate them from each other.
 A well-known example is the "*Party Problem*" which shows three people in the same hall in different locations, each recording the sound of the venue.
 Each venue is playing something different such as piano, cello guitar, and a TV.